saltkid/tbg/docs/run_command_usage.md

 - `c`: shows the available commands
 - `n`: goes to next image
 - `p`: goes to previous image
-- `N`: goes to next image collection
+- `N`: goes to next images path
-- `P`: goes to previous image collection
+- `P`: goes to previous images path
-- `r`: randomizes the images in the current image collection starting from the current image
+- `r`: randomizes the images in the current images path starting from the current image
-    - this does not affect the order of the previous images
+    - this does not affect the order of the previous images so you can go to the same previous image/s
-- `R`: randomizes the images in the current image collection starting from the current collection
+- `R`: randomizes the images in the current images path starting from the current collection
     - this does not affect the order of the previous collections

 **tbg** will continue running until you press `q` or `ctrl+c`.
 This means even if all images are exhausted, **tbg** will wrap back around.
 For an example, see [usage with key events](#normal-execution)

+## Order Behavior
+The order of paths **and** the images in that path are randomized on initialize.
+However, you'd still have to consume all the images in a path before going to the next one.
+When you consumed all paths and wrap around to the first path again, the paths will be re-randomized.
+Even the images: from `path A`, when you go to next `path B`, then go to previous `path A`, the order of images in `path A` will be different from the first time you went to it, since images are also re-randomized every time you enter an images path.

+#### Order Behavior using `--random` flag
+The `--random` flag will ensure that whenever you go to the next image, it always will pick a random images path, then a random image from there.
+This means going to the next image `[n]` is the only valid command by the user.
+You cannot go to the next path `[N]`, previous image `[p]`, previous path `[P]`, randomize images `[r]`, or randomize paths `[R]`.
+More info about flags in the next section

 # Executing with flags
 #### Valid Flags: `--profile`, `--interval`, `--alignment`, `--opacity`, `--stretch`, `--random`